James Patton (Virginia colonist): Career as a merchant sea captain

 Documents indicate that Patton was a merchant ship captain at least by 1723, possibly as early as 1719.
 He was apparently involved in transatlantic smuggling of tobacco and other goods for the merchant Walter Lutwidge, owner of a small shipping fleet operating out of the Solway Firth.
 Records indicate that he served as captain of the Pearl (a galley), the Cockermouth, the Davy, the Andrew & Betty, the William, the Basil, and the Walpole.
 In November 1729, Patton's ship the William ran aground near Padstow in northern Cornwall.
 An article in The Weekly Journal: or, The British-Gazetteer, on 6 December 1729, states:

 “Letters from Padstow in Cornwal, of the 17th of Nov, advise that the William of Dumfries, Capt.
 James Patton, was drove on a sandy Bank there, on the 14th...The Inhabitants seeing this Prize, sallied out in great Numbers, and began to cut and hew the Ship and Tackle, till the Captain, being well provided with Fire Arms, by an uncommon Bravery threatned to discharge them among the Rabble; whereupon many of them dispersed."

 Lutwidge and Patton had numerous disagreements, as detailed in Lutwidge's preserved letters from 1739 to 1740.
 In December 1739 Lutwidge wrote: "I have mett wth Boath Knaves and fooles in plenty...but of all ye Knaves I Ever mett with, Patton has out don them all....
 Hell itself can’t outdo him."

 Patton brought goods by ship to several European ports, including Amsterdam and Genoa.
 He frequently landed at Hobb's Hole in Virginia.
 Patricia Johnson states that Patton also transported slaves to Virginia.
 In 1730, he brought to Virginia the thoroughbred stallion racehorse Bulle Rock, retired from racing, but who was mated to at least 39 English or Spanish mares and sired many other well-known racehorses.
+Patton was the first person to import a thoroughbred horse to the New World.